mui/toolpad/docs/data/toolpad/studio/concepts/building-ui.md

 # Building UI

-<p class="description">Toolpad allows you to build your frontends fast so you can concentrate on writing logic.</p>
+<p class="description">Toolpad Studio allows you to build your frontends fast so you can concentrate on writing logic.</p>

 ## Component Library

-To access the list of available Toolpad components, hover your cursor over the vertical bar labeled **Component library** to expand it.
+To access the list of available Toolpad Studio components, hover your cursor over the vertical bar labeled **Component library** to expand it.

 <video controls width="auto" height="100%" style="contain" alt="component-library">
   <source src="/static/toolpad/docs/studio/concepts/building-ui/component-library.mp4" type="video/mp4">